ivan-the-terrible/bloodsugar-cursor/README.md

 - red = low

 Included are the cursor files that will be loaded based on this status.
-You can run this via AutoHotKey for right now.
+You can run this via AutoHotKey and PowerShell for right now, and is very Windows centric.

+Perhaps I could venture out and write something in Go that's cross platform.

 ## Technical Details